Skip to main content

 Claude Code stores this in ~/.claude.json and sends the bearer header on every request.
 Run /mcp inside Claude Code to confirm the connection and list the tools.

-Once the client is connected, ask your agent a question that needs your Lucent data.
-A few prompts that exercise each tool:
+Once the client is connected, ask your agent a question that needs your Lucent data:

 • “What are my most critical unresolved issues right now?”list_issues